aaronspring/test_website/index.md

 - renkulab.io provides free but limited compute resources.
 You may use upto 2 CPUs, 8 GB memory and 10 GB disk space.
 - as renku projects are git repositories under the hood, you can `renku clone` or `git clone` your project onto your own laptop or supercomputer account for the heavy lifting
 - ECMWF will provide limited compute nodes on the European Weather Cloud `EWC` (where large parts of the data is stored) upon request.
 This opportunity is specifically targeted for participants from developing countries and/or without institutional computing resources.
 Please get in touch with [Aaron](mailto:aaron.spring@mpimet.mpg.de) for access.
+Please note that we cannot make promises about these resources given the unknown demand.

 How to train?